janmonschke/janmonschke.github.com/_posts/2013-01-06-Javascript-in-university.md

 When I started my Master's studies at HTW Berlin in 2011 I was already fully web-focused.
 All my side-projects and freelance jobs where web-related.
 Even my Bachelor Thesis was 100% web and I tried to do as many web courses.
 I came to HTW Berlin in order to focus even more on web technology since they're offering a web-specialization in their [Master's program](http://imi-master.htw-berlin.de/informieren/).

 Unluckily, the professor, who was mainly doing all the web courses, got an offer from another university and went away before I came to Berlin.
-So that I only had  substitutional profs in almost all web courses.
+As a result we had substitute professors in most of the web courses.

 In general I was surprised by how few we had to code in the web-courses.
 In half of them we even didn't have to code at all: Didactics and Media Engineering (I still don't understand why they chose these courses for web students…).
 So I ended up having to bring JavaScript and other Web Technologies into my studies on my own.